Blending modes that lighten the image.

-Hard light checks if the colour on the upperlayer has a lightness above 0.5.
-Unlike overlay, if the pixel is lighter than 0.5,it is blended like in Multiply mode, if not the pixel is blended like in Screen mode.
+Hard light checks if the color on the upperlayer has a lightness above 0.5.
+Unlike overlay, if the pixel is lighter than 0.5, it is blended like in Multiply mode, if not the pixel is blended like in Screen mode.

 Effectively, this decreases contrast.

 With the darken, the upper layer’s colors are checked for their lightness.
 Only if they are Lighter than the underlying color on the lower layer, will they be visible.